 About YWCA Tulsa

-YWCA Tulsa is on a mission to eliminate racism and empower women.
-We do this by dismantling racial and gender barriers, and investing in the success of women and people of color.
-Our programming directly serves the local community through two primary program areas: Immigrant and Refugee Services and Health and Wellness programs.
-You can learn more about joining us in our mission or becoming a member at YWCATulsa.org.
+YWCA Tulsa is on a mission to eliminate racism and empower women by dismantling racial and gender barriers and investing in the success of women and people of color.
+YWCA Tulsa programming directly serves the local community through two primary program areas: Immigrant and Refugee Services and Health and Wellness programs.
+More information about the mission of YWCA Tulsa and how to become a member is available at www.ywcatulsa.org

 About the Mayor’s Commission on the Status of Women